Sylvester Smith

 “[Joseph] told Sylvester he was possessed of a wicked spirit and said, in the name of the Lord that if he did not get rid of that spirit the day would come when a dog should bite him, and gnaw his flesh and he would not be able to resist it.” — George A. Smith1

-Despite these tensions, Sylvester and Joseph managed to reconcile their differences at a Kirtland high council hearing that summer.4 Sylvester was appointed as a president of the First Quorum of the Seventy in 1835, showcasing a temporary resolution to their conflicts.
-However, by 1838, Sylvester had left the Church.4
+Despite these tensions, Sylvester and Joseph managed to reconcile their differences at a Kirtland high council hearing that summer.4 Sylvester was appointed as a president of the First Quorum of the Seventy in 1835, but by 1838, he had left the Church.4